qmk/qmk_firmware/docs/feature_oled.md

 | 4 | 5 |   |   |   |   |
 | 6 | 7 |   |   |   |   |

-However the local buffer is stored as if it was Hight x Width display instead of Width x Height, e.g:
+However the local buffer is stored as if it was Height x Width display instead of Width x Height, e.g:

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|